American Fifth Spirits

 These are the questions worth asking on arrival, because the answers determine how to structure a tasting.
 A flight that moves from unaged to barrel-rested within a single grain profile is more instructive than one assembled purely for variety.
 Staff at production-focused tasting rooms, in the better examples of the format, are positioned to guide exactly that kind of sequence.
 The conversation that results is closer to what you would have at a focused wine producer's cellar door than at a cocktail bar, and that is the experience worth seeking here.

 For reference, the kind of depth in spirits curation that distinguishes serious programs is visible at operations like Jewel of the South in New Orleans, Julep in Houston, and ABV in San Francisco, each of which has built a reputation around genuine knowledge of the category.
-The distillery tasting room format approaches the same territory from the production side rather than the selection side, and at its leading the two modes produce comparable depth of engagement.
+The distillery tasting room format approaches the same territory from the production side rather than the selection side, and at its finest the two modes produce comparable depth of engagement.

 The Lansing Drinking Circuit in Context